Startups

 Creating an MVP under Lean UX:

-Creating an MVP under Lean UX requires three steps: building, measuring and learning
+Creating an MVP under Lean UX involves three essential steps: building, measuring, and learning.

 Building: